openjdk/jmc/docs/devguide/README.md

 ![Set Execution Environment](images/setexecutionenvironment.png)

+On JDK 17: you might need to change the execution environment in this tab to "JavaSE-11" and select a JDK 17 as the used JDK.

 Okay, we now have our JDKs set up.
 If you want to import not only the JMC core project, you will next need to set up a user library for things that JMC will need from the JDK.
 Go to Preferences | Java/Build Path/User Libraries and create a new library named JMC_JDK.
 Add (Add External JARs…) the following JARs from a JDK 8 (u40 or above) to the User Library: tools.jar (/lib/tools.jar) and finally jconsole.jar (/lib/jconsole.jar).
+On JDK 17 you have to get these libraries from an JDK 8 package.

 Creating the user library: